 Until recently, I would not have called myself a feminist.
 It wasn’t that I didn’t find feminist issues important; I was simply preoccupied with other things.
 That is until the #metoo movement began, in October 2017.
-Seeing close friends and strangers alike speak out about their experiences with sexual assault stunned me and forced me to look inward at my own past and experiences.
-I couldn’t stop thinking about it.
-I began to recall instances where I had felt obligated or had been convinced to agree to do things I didn’t want to do.
-While I identified as a strong, independent woman, I also realized that I was fabricating my entire identity and existence to fit into an ideal that was not mine.
+I heard close friends and strangers alike speak out about their experiences with sexual assault.

-Through my work, I hope to encourage thought and dialogue around the subjects of sexism, misogyny, rape culture, as well as contribute to inclusiveness and unity among all who identify as female.
+Through my work, I encourage thought and dialogue around the subjects of sexism, misogyny, and rape culture.
+I find it crucial to contribute to inclusiveness and unity among all who identify as female.
 My ultimate wish is to celebrate the power and beauty of all that is feminine.